DimeOne/docker-openxpki/README.md

 If this folder doesn't contain a config.d folder, new example configuration files will be extracted to this directory.

-When this container is started without parameters and no .initiated file in the config folder, the default sampleconfig.sh will be run oncec to create and import new certificates.
+When this container is started without parameters and no .initiated file in the config folder, the default [sampleconfig.sh][2] will be run oncec to create and import new certificates.
-The script sampleconfig.sh may be fine when running a demo but should be edited before being used in production.
+The script [sampleconfig.sh][2] may be fine when running a demo but should be edited before being used in production.

-To use a custom sampleconfig.sh, just create a createconfig.sh in the configuration directory, that will be called instead.
+To use a custom sampleconfig.sh, just create a customconfig.sh in the configuration directory, that will be called instead.

-These files are used to configure OpenXPKI, consult http://openxpki.readthedocs.io/en/latest/ for further information.
+These files are used to configure OpenXPKI, consult [the OpenXPKI manual][1] for further information.

 ## Nginx configuration